frippz/frippz.se/_posts/2017-01-13-vim-and-apples-touch-bar.md

 published: 2017-01-13
 ---

-Since we basically lost the escape key with the new MacBook Pros, Vim users needed a solid backup plan if they were to get one of the new laptops.
+Since we basically lost the escape key with the new MacBook Pro models that came out at the end of 2016, Vim users needed a solid backup plan if they were to get one of the new laptops.
 Harry Roberts has put together some really nice things to consider with regards to the escape key:

 > For almost as long as I’ve been using Vim–which is [a long time now](http://csswizardry.com/2014/06/vim-for-people-who-think-things-like-vim-are-weird-and-hard/)–I’ve been using `jj` and `jk` to leave Insert mode.
 These mappings are on the [Home Row](https://en.wikipedia.org/wiki/Touch_typing#Home_row), so always easy to reach, and the letter pairs very rarely (if ever) occur in the English language.
 If there were words that contained `jj` and `jk` next to each other then I would be flung straight into Normal mode any time I tried to write them.
 (The reason I haven’t mapped `kk` to Escape is because it does occur within words, e.g. bookkeeper.